Travel Insurance: Papua New Guinea

 Travel insurance can provide vital protection against many of these risks, provided that you do everything within you control to avoid these risks.

-Brian set himself on a 10-day adventure sightseeing in Papua New Guinea.
-Just three days into the trip, however, Brian’s rental vehicle was carjacked.
+Brian set himself on a ten-day adventure sightseeing in Papua New Guinea.
+However, just three days into the trip, Brian’s rental vehicle was carjacked.
 He was assaulted and had all his luggage and belongings stolen.

 Thankfully Brian had taken out comprehensive travel insurance before leaving home, which provided cover for the medical treatment he required, the several-thousand-dollar rental vehicle excess, and the cost of replacing his luggage, passport and stolen valuables.
 While Brian was still severely inconvenienced by the carjacking, it could’ve been a whole lot worse if he didn’t have travel insurance protection.